 \section{Conclusion and Outlook}

-In this paper, we have introduced the class of $(d,\ell)$-hypergraphs forming a natural class of $k$-hypergraphs.
-We have given an efficiently checkable simple characterization of this class based on vertex cuts.
-The first question that is still open: Is there a polynomial time recognition algorithm of $(d, \ell)$-hypergraphs for non-constant~$d$?

-In Appendix~\ref{app:outlook}, we propose possible future research directions.
-There is a large body of literature in algorithms and graph theory on hypergraph problems.
-This motivates the following two questions \begin{enumerate} \item Can the structure of $(d,\ell)$-hypergraphs be leveraged in (optimization) problems for hypergraphs such as matching or vertex cover? \item What is the relation to other classes of hypergraphs (for example geometrically representable hypergraphs)? \end{enumerate} For example, maximum matching in $k$-hypergraphs is a very well-studied problem still exhibiting large gaps in our current understanding~\cite{cygan:k-dim-matching,hazan-etal06:k-set-packing}.
-Another example is hypergraph vertex cover for which tight approximability results are known~\cite{guruswami10-hypergraph-vc} on general $k$-hypergraphs.
-While the problem has been considered on $(k,1)$-hypergraphs before~\cite{gaur2007covering} (from the geometric perspective of point-line covering) no improvement upon the general case is known.
-We hope that our structural characterization can help obtaining such improvements.
-In Appendix~\ref{app:outlook}, we state some first small results opening up these lines of research, namely we showed that matching on (3,1)-hypergraphs is NP-hard and considered the relation of $(d,1)$-hypergraphs to point line cover representations on the plane where we drop the requirement of axis-alignment.
+There is a large amount of literature in algorithms and graph theory on hypergraph problems.
+This motivates various future research directions. \begin{enumerate} \item Can the structure of $(d,\ell)$-hypergraphs be leveraged in (optimization) problems for hypergraphs such as matching or vertex cover? \item What is the relation of the class of $(d,\ell)$-hypergraphs to other classes of hypergraphs (for example geometrically representable hypergraphs)? \end{enumerate} For example, maximum matching in $k$-hypergraphs is a very well-studied problem still exhibiting large gaps in our current understanding~\citep{cygan:k-dim-matching,hazan-etal06:k-set-packing}.
+Another example is hypergraph vertex cover, for which tight approximability results are known for general $k$-hypergraphs, as shown by~\cite{guruswami10-hypergraph-vc}.
+While the problem has been considered for $(k,1)$-hypergraphs before by~\cite{gaur2007covering} (from the geometric perspective of point-line covering), no improvement upon the general case is known.
+We hope that our structural characterization can help to obtain such improvements.
+In the following, we state some first motivating results opening up these lines of research.
+Namely, we show that matching on $(3,1)$-hypergraphs is NP-hard and consider the relation of $(d,1)$-hypergraphs to point-line cover representations on the plane where we drop the requirement of axis-alignment.
 We hope that our structural characterization helps make progress on these questions.